Jakub Fišer - 1st violin

 Štěpán Doležal - violoncello

 The Bennewitz Quartet is one of the top international chamber ensembles, a status confirmed not only by their victories in two prestigious competitions – Osaka in 2005 and Prémio Paolo Borciani, Italy in 2008, but also by the acclaim of the critics.
 As early as 2006, the German Frankfurter Allgemeine Zeitung wrote: "... the music was remarkable not just for its clarity of structure, but for the beautiful tonal palette and purity of intonation in its execution.
-Only very rarely does one experience such skilfully crafted and powerful harmonies...
+Only very rarely does one experience such skillfully crafted and powerful harmonies...
 Great art."
 The ensemble has received various awards on the Czech music scene as well.
 In 2004 the quartet was awarded The Prize of the Czech Chamber Music Society and in 2019 the four musicians won the Classic Prague Award for the Best Chamber Music Performance of the year.

 The fruits of their long-term cooperation with the Coviello Classics label include a recording of Leoš Janáček’s two string quartets and Béla Bartók’s fourth.
 The critics’ response was very positive.
 The magazine Fono Forum was impressed by the "fiery temperament".
 The second recording in the series, released in spring 2010, contains both of Bedřich Smetana’s quartets.
 The website Klassik.com called it "simply phenomenal".
-Their next project was a recording of Dvořák’s complete Cypresses cycle, on the Hänssler Classic label and the Dvořák project continued in 2015 when the quartet released the quartets op.51 and op.106 under the SWR Music / Naxos label.
-The recording became the Choice of the Harmonie magazine and the Editor’s choice.
+Their next project was the recording of Antonín Dvořák’s complete Cypresses cycle, on the Hänssler Classic label, followed by the recording of quartets op.51 and op.106 on the SWR music label.